Toggle button group

 Multi-select

-Multi-select allows the user to select multiple options from a list or a single yes/no option.
+Multi-select allows the user to select multiple options from a list.

 A group of toggle buttons are shown in a list, with three buttons selected.